morozov/river-raid/README.md

 1. The tape loader has been replaced with the one for TR-DOS.
 2. The loading screen has been optimized and compressed to 22% of its original size.
 3. The entire SCL image is 19KB compared to the original 47KB tzx.
+4. The "FASTER" and "SLOWER" keys are remapped from `2` and `W` to `Q` and `A` respectively.
-4. The resulting image is a monoblock (one *.B file contains all the data).
+5. The resulting image is a monoblock (one *.B file contains all the data).

 ## Inspirations

 1. [Disk version by ZDW'97](https://vtrd.in/gamez/r/RIVER_R_.ZIP).
 It helped me understand that the existing disk versions are smaller than the original due to used data compression, not because some data is unnecessary.
+Also, showed the idea of remapping keyboard controls.
 2. [Disk version by Be-Be Software'85](https://vtrd.in/gamez/r/RRAID_BE.zip).
 The idea that some of the system variables need to be set it their 48K values to let the game start.

 ## Usage